 - Statewide Elder Abuse Hotline (800) 490-8505

-CLS’ Aging and Disabilities Unit is supported in part by funding provided by PCA and the Pennsylvania Department of Aging.
+CLS’s Health and Independence Unit is supported in part by funding provided by PCA and the Pennsylvania Department of Aging.